-The formula assumes elasto-plastic behaviour of the soil and that the load on the soil increases linearly from zero to the maximum at P_u where the soil reaches its elastic limit at c_q , beyond which the soil continues to slip (deform) at the constant load P_u until s which is the permanent toe movement of the Pile or the "Final Set" measured in pile driving.
+The formula assumes elasto-plastic behaviour of the soil and that the load on the soil increases slowly from zero to the maximum at $P_u$ where the soil reaches its elastic limit at $c_q$ , beyond which the soil continues to slip (deform) at the constant load $P_u$ until S which is the permanent toe movement of the Pile or the "Final Set" measured in pile driving.
 The energy transfer assumed by the Hiley Formula is represented by the area below the load displacement line in Figure H5.2(a).
-But in fact, the problem is never a static one as, in addition to the static force, a "damping" force in the soil is also mobilized when the pile moves relative to the soil at a certain speed so that the actual "load path" diagram should be represented by Figure H5.2(b).
-As this soil damping force consumes some energy which dissipates to the soil around and this damping force no longer exists when pile driving has finished, the pile will exhibit static behaviour only, and the load carrying capacity of the soil is overestimated by the formula.
+But in fact, the problem is not a static one as, in addition to the static force, a "damping" force in the soil is also mobilized when the pile moves relatively to the soil at a certain speed so that the actual "load path" diagram should be represented by Figure H5.2(b).
+As this soil damping force consumes some energy which dissipates to the soil around when pile driving has finished, the pile will exhibit static behaviour only, and the load carrying capacity of the soil is overestimated by the formula.